Academic Day Program

 - Therapy – Individual, Group, weekly Family sessions, Social Skill and Pragmatics Development, help with integrating all skill development into home setting

-- Extended Day and Year Component involving both structured and free time recreational activities including Computer/Technology Class, Homework Support, Book Club, Community Service, Watercolor Class, Supervised Socialization, Pragmatics, and ADL Skill Development
+- Extended Day and Year Component involving both structured and free time recreational activities including Computer/Technology Class, Homework Support, Book Club, Mindfulness Class, Community Service, Supervised Socialization, Pragmatics, and ADL Skill Development

 Massachusetts Department of